5/13/2025

 speaker

 Hi.
 Thanks for taking my questions.
-I just wanted to follow on the comments about the Phase III program.
+I just wanted to follow on the comments about the phase three program.
 You know, we all know that the issue, one of the issues that plays mass development is the long development pathway.
-So if you're successful here in achieving the fibrosis response in six months and realize that you're going to design the Phase III program with a six-month program, but do you see any avenue to tighten the development timelines or will FDA be still sticking with its typical years-long pathway?
-And how do you see this evolving over time, especially as we see additional movement on these biomarkers at the recent conferences?
+So if you're successful here in achieving the fibrosis response in six months and realize that you're going to design the phase three program with a six month program, but do you see any avenue to tighten the development timelines or will FDA be still sticking with its typical years long pathway And how do you see this evolving over time, especially as we see additional movement on these biomarkers at the recent conferences?
 Do you see greater acceptance from the FDA from that?
 And I guess I have to ask the follow-up question to that.
 Just generally speaking, how have your interactions with FDA changed with all the movement there?
 Anything to the positive or negative that you're seeing?
 Thanks.

 speaker